Porn Addiction Research & Data

 Another harmful consequence of the shame that comes from a porn addiction is how it impacts a person’s religious service.
 Over a six year period, a study looked at impact of pornography on a person’s service and leadership in their place of worship.
 If someone did not watch porn, they had a 1 in 3 chance of serving in their congregation.
 But if they started watching pornography monthly their chances of serving shrunk to 1 in 10, and, if they were watching porn on a weekly basis, it went to 1 in 20.
 If they started watching daily, it went to almost zero.

 This is exactly what the Bible talks about in Hebrews 12:1.
 It says, “let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us”.
 It’s not just that porn is keeping God’s people in sin, it is keeping them from running the race God has for them to run.
-We want to help people run free so they can reach their God given potential.
+We want to help people run free so they can reach their God given potential in Christ.
 God has a race for you to run but porn is keeping you from running it like you should.

 Porn is an Addictive Drug